jordan4ibanez/fast_pack/README.md

     // The image below is what this saves to.
 It uses the /assets/ textures. packer.saveToFile("imagePack.png");

+    /*
-    // Or you use it to work with OpenGL like so
+    Or you use it to work with OpenGL like this:
-    // (This is using Mike Parker's awesome bindbc OpenGL library) TrueColorImage myTextureAtlas = packer.saveToTrueColorImage();
+    Note: This is using Mike Parker's awesome bindbc OpenGL library.
+    You can find this here: https://code.dlang.org/packages/bindbc-opengl
+    */
+    TrueColorImage myTextureAtlas = packer.saveToTrueColorImage();

     GLuint width = myTextureAtlas.width();